-Tor Wright, the curriculum mapping project manager, leads a 'Climate Change and Sustainability Working Group', where students discuss how well the issues surrounding climate change and sustainability and their impact on healthcare are covered in the curriculum, and how teaching might be implemented or improved.
+There is also a 'Climate Change and Sustainability Working Group', where students discuss how well the issues surrounding climate change and sustainability and their impact on healthcare are covered in the curriculum, and how teaching might be implemented or improved.
 The group's aim is to generate ideas on how climate change and sustainability can be embedded, discussed and signposted within the MBBS curriculum - bringing the conversation close to senior management within the medical school.

+Moreover, there are now CPP (Clinical and Professional Practice) tutorials on climate change (CPP2096 Climate Change and Sustainability) and a planned lecture during Year 6 'Preparation for Practice' on Sustainable Healthcare.

 1.21.
 How well are the aforementioned planetary health/Education for Sustainable Healthcare topics integrated longitudinally into the core curriculum?

 Planetary health/ESH topics are well integrated into the core medical school curriculum.
+(6 points)

 Some planetary health/ESH topics are appropriately integrated into the core medical student curriculum.
+(4 points)

 Planetary health/ESH is not integrated and is primarily addressed in (a) standalone lecture(s).
+(2 points)

+There is minimal/no education for sustainable healthcare.
+(0 points)